Shasika/vehicle-sales-log/USER_MANUAL.md

 - ✅ Manage your vehicle inventory
 - ✅ Record buy/sell transactions
 - ✅ Track customers and payments
-- ✅ Generate useful reports
+- ✅ Generate useful reports and analyze income
+- ✅ Use the Income Analytics dashboard for profit tracking
+- ✅ Understand profit calculations and performance metrics
 - ✅ Use the app on mobile devices
 - ✅ Troubleshoot common issues